rom-orlovich/jobs-agent-backend/README.md

 If a job does match their requirements, the reason field is set to "match."
 This process helps the user on the client identify which job is fit for him.

-## Technologies:

-- [Node](https://nodejs.org/api/url.html) - For efficient and scalable development of the application's backend logic.
-- [TypeScript](https://www.typescriptlang.org/) - For type checking and improved developer productivity.
-- [Docker](https://www.docker.com/) - Containerize the app and deploy into Digtal Ocean cloud.
-- [MongoDB](https://www.mongodb.com/) - A NoSQL database that is used to store job listings and user data.

-## Packages:

-- [Express](https://www.npmjs.com/package/express) -A web framework for Node.js used to create the backend API.
-- [Puppeteer](https://pptr.dev/) -  For scraping various jobs posts listings sites.
-- [Cheerio](https://cheerio.js.org/) - For parsing the HTML due to HTTP requests and extracting job listing data.
-- [Axios](https://axios-http.com/docs/intro) - A promise-based HTTP client for the browser and Node.js, used to make HTTP requests to various job listing sites.
-- [json-2-csv](https://www.npmjs.com/package/json-2-csv) - A Node.js package for converting JSON data to CSV format to generate the CSV export file.
-- [throat](https://www.npmjs.com/package/throat) - A concurrency limiter for Node.js that controls the number of concurrent requests made to job listing sites.
-- [Jest](https://jestjs.io/) - A JavaScript testing framework used to write unit and integration tests for the app.

 ## Installation